CarlMurray/failte-pp2/README.md

 I used the following technologies, platforms and support in building my project:
 - Wireframes and mockups were designed in [Figma](https://www.figma.com/)
 - The website is built with [HTML](https://html.spec.whatwg.org/), [CSS](https://www.w3.org/Style/CSS/Overview.en.html) and [JavaScript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/)
-- The Code Institute modules/lessons aided my learning and many of the concepts learned were applied in this project
 - [Stack Overflow](https://stackoverflow.com/) was used for troubleshooting and debugging throughout the project, as referenced.
 - [MacOS VoiceOver](https://bbc.github.io/accessibility-news-and-you/assistive-technology/testing-steps/voiceover-mac.html) was used for accessibility testing.
 - [Git](https://git-scm.com/) was used for version control